This Guinness beer bread ‘no yeast’ recipe can be made in under an hour and tastes amazing with the wonderful taste of the classic Irish stout.

 - Preheat oven at 350F

 - Grease a loaf pan with the 1 tbsp butter.

 - Whisk together the flour, baking powder, salt, 1/3 cup oats and brown sugar.

-- Place on a cooling rack until at room temperature.
+- Place on a cooling rack until at room temperature and then slice.